MysticSheik/IN2140/README.md

-# IN2140
+# IN2140 - Introduction to Operating Systems and Networking
-  Course work in IN2140 at the University of Oslo